jinnabaalu/GitCheatSheet/use-cases/switch-remote-url-http-ssh.md

 ## List existing URLs

-- List your existing remotes in order to get the name of the remote you want to change.
+- List your existing remotes to get the name of the remote you want to change.

 ```code